sonata-project/SonataMediaBundle/Resources/doc/cookbook/enable_multi_upload.rst

             calls:
                 - [ 'setTemplates' , [{multi_upload_input: SonataMediaBundle:MediaAdmin:multi_upload.html.twig}]]

-In your provider you can add fields by adding them to the ``FormMapper``
+In your provider you can add fields by adding them to the ``FormMapper``.

 .. code-block:: php